 When is the next Bank of Japan interest rate decision?

-The next Bank of Japan (BoJ) interest rate decision is due on Thursday, May 1, 2025, at approximately 03:00 UTC.
+The next Bank of Japan (BoJ) interest rate decision is due on Thursday, July 31, 2025, between approximately 02:45 to 04:00 UTC.

 The Bank of Japan (BoJ) announces its interest rate decisions eight times a year during its Monetary Policy Meetings (MPMs), held approximately every six weeks.
-At each meeting, the BoJ determines whether to raise (rate hike), lower (rate cut), or maintain the current interest rate, with each decision aimed at achieving specific economic objectives, such as controlling inflation, stabilizing the yen, or supporting economic growth.
+At each meeting, the BoJ determines whether to raise (rate hike), lower (rate cut), or maintain the current interest rate, with each decision aimed at achieving specific economic objectives, such as controlling inflation, stabilising the yen, or supporting economic growth.

 What is the current BoJ interest rate?

-The Bank of Japan's (BoJ) current key short-term policy interest rate is 0.5%.
-This rate was established during the BoJ's meeting on January 24, 2025, when the central bank raised the rate from 0.25% to 0.50% (marking the highest level in 17 years), and was kept unchanged at the latest meeting on March 19, 2025.
+This rate was established during the BoJ's meeting on January 24, 2025, when the central bank raised the rate from 0.25% to 0.50% (marking the highest level in 17 years), and was kept unchanged at the latest meeting on May 1, 2025 – citing uncertainties stemming from headline inflation and the impact from US tariffs later in the year.

 What time is the Japan interest rate decision?